mihneadb/node-directory-tree/README.md

 `normalizePath` : `Boolean` - If true, windows style paths will be normalized to unix style pathes (/ instead of \\).

+`depth` : `number` - If presented, reads so many nested dirs as specified in argument.
+Usage of size attribute with depth option is prohibited.

 ## Result

 Given a directory structured like this: